opf-labs/arcCD/README.md

 # Description

 arcCD is designed to archive at risk and decaying audio data on CDs.
-Such a process involves the deveopment of a workflow model to ensure that the data on the audio CDs being archived is preserved in the most appropriate way for long-term storage and easy access for further use.
+Such a process involves the development of a workflow model to ensure that the data on the audio CDs being archived is preserved in the most appropriate way for long-term storage and easy access for further use.

 The workflow model proposed through early adoption of arcCD on a relatively small collection of mainly hand-made audio CDs, includes the following steps:
 - Disk Imaging (stabilizing the data)